On Adversarial Robustness: A Neural Architecture Search perspective: Related Work

 Most of the early approaches are based on RL and neuro-evolutionary algorithms, making the search process computationally intensive.
 Recently these have been replaced by one-shot fully-differentiable gradient-based NAS methods, such as DARTS~\cite{Darts2018}, which are orders of magnitude faster than non-differentiable techniques and have gained much traction recently.
 P-DARTS~\cite{pdarts} bridges the gap between search and evaluation by progressively increasing search depth.
 Partially-Connected DARTS~\cite{pcdarts}, a SoTA approach in NAS, significantly improves the efficiency of one-shot NAS by sampling parts of the super-network and adding edge normalization to reduce redundancy and uncertainty in search.
 DenseNAS~\cite{densenas}, a more recent method, attempts to improve search space design by further searching block counts and block widths in a densely connected search space.
 Despite a plethora of these methods and their applications, there has been minimal effort to understand the adversarial robustness of final learned architectures.

 \textbf{Adversarial Robustness of Architectures: } \cite{pgd} is one of the early papers to talk about adversarial robustness of network architectures.
-It shows that when training with un-perturbed samples, increasing the network's capacity in terms of width, depth, and the number of parameters can alone help improve the robustness for datasets like MNIST and CIFAR-10.
-Recently, \cite{xieetal2019} echoes this observation by showing the depth of the networks helps improve the adversarial robustness during adversarial training.
+It shows that when training with unperturbed samples, increasing the capacity of the network in terms of width, depth, and the number of parameters can alone help improve the robustness for datasets like MNIST and CIFAR-10.
+Recently, \cite{xieetal2019} echoes this observation by showing the depth of the network helps to improve the adversarial robustness during adversarial training.
 Both \cite{pgd, xieetal2019} talk about robustness mainly in the context of adversarial training.
-However, our results show that when no adversarial training is performed, increasing parameters alone after a certain point will hurt adversarial robustness rather than helping.
+However, our results show that when no adversarial training is performed, increasing parameters alone only helps to a certain point and beyond that, it reduces the adversarial robustness of the model.

-Very recently, there have been limited efforts to improve adversarial robustness using architecture search \cite{guo2019meets, vargas2019evolving}. \cite{guo2019meets} proposes a robust architecture search framework by leveraging one-shot NAS.
-However, the proposed method adversarially trains the entire NAS search space before starting the search process, making it harder to assess the contribution of just the architecture to the adversarial robustness. \cite{vargas2019evolving} uses black-box attacks to generate a fixed set of adversarial examples on CIFAR-10 and used these examples to search for a robust architecture using NAS.
-The experimental setting is constrained and does not reflect the model's true robustness as the adversarial examples are fixed a priori.
+Very recently, there have been limited efforts to improve adversarial robustness using architecture search~\cite{guo2019meets, vargas2019evolving}. \cite{guo2019meets} proposes a robust architecture search framework by leveraging one-shot NAS.
+However, the proposed method adversarially trains the entire NAS search space before starting the search process, making it harder to assess the contribution of just the architecture to the adversarial robustness. \cite{vargas2019evolving} uses black-box attacks to generate a fixed set of adversarial examples on CIFAR-10 and uses these examples to search for a robust architecture using NAS.
+The experimental setting is constrained and does not reflect the true robustness of the model as the adversarial examples are fixed a priori.
 No study is done on white-box attacks.
-Both \cite{guo2019meets} and \cite{vargas2019evolving} do not make any comparisons with existing NAS methods, which, as per our study, are already robust to an extent.
+Both \cite{guo2019meets} and \cite{vargas2019evolving} do not make any comparisons with existing NAS methods (which, as per our study, are already robust to an extent).

 In this work, we mainly focus on evaluating the robustness of SoTA NAS methods on white-box attacks across datasets of different sizes, including large-scale datasets such as ImageNet~\cite{imagenet_cvpr09} and compare them with hand-crafted models like ResNets and DenseNets.
 As a part of our study, we introduce metrics that can be used to estimate the trade-off between clean accuracy and adversarial robustness when comparing architectures within and across different families.